 Love the Ones You’re With

 Showing the love to your donors can be a challenge for an organization with a tiny budget.
-It's a puzzle: the organization wants to attract more donors and steward the ones it has but does not have the extra funds for the sorts of activities the big non-profits provide.
+It's a puzzle: the organization wants to attract more donors and steward the ones it has but does not have the extra funds for the sorts of activities or swag that the big non-profits provide.
 However, you can break that cycle with creativity and a few strategic actions.

 Action 1: Showcase your Cool Things.
 Take a good look at your organization’s program and activities and list all the things your org does that are unique only to you.
 Create a Calendar of Cool Things.
 Invite one or two of your major donors or prospects to each Cool Thing, pairing the interests of the donor to the nature of the activity.
 Donors will appreciate the inside look at the actions of the organization and will delight in your attention since you will not leave their side.
-Be sure to have fresh coffee and some muffins or snacks available for your valuable guest.
+Be sure to have fresh coffee and some thoughtful snacks available for your valuable guest.

 Action 5: Create meaningful experiences.
 It may be tempting to have one large gathering to thank all your donors at one time, but think about the experience you want them to have.
 You want your donors to feel enriched by their time with you, with the people they meet, and conversations they have.
 That way, they will become some of your most enthusiastic ambassadors.
 Consider asking one of your trustees to sit with your donor at an event or have a staff member give an insider’s tour of a specific program area, or inviting her to a speaker series on a topic that is of interest to your organization.